This Means War (Attack Attack! album)

 This Means War is the third studio album by American metalcore band Attack Attack!.
-It was released on January 17, 2012 through Rise Records.
+It was released on January 17, 2012, through Rise Records.
 Initially scheduled to be produced by John Feldmann (who previously produced tracks for the band's reissue of their self-titled album), production was instead handled by frontman Caleb Shomo in his home studio, making it the band's only album not to be produced by Joey Sturgis.

 It is also the only album to feature Shomo on both singing and screamed vocals, after the departure of former singer/guitarist Johnny Franck.
-It was also the final album by the band before its disbandment in 2013, until the band reunited in October, 2020.
+It was also the final album by the band before its disbandment in 2013, until the band reunited in October 2020.

 This Means War received generally mixed to fairly positive reviews from music critics, with some commending it as an improvement over the band's previous material, while others criticized its use of formula.
 It has since become the band's most commercially successful album to date, peaking at number 11 on the Billboard 200, selling more than 17,000 copies in its first week.

 Background

+In October 2011, the band began recording the album.
+On November 6, 2011, it was announced that the album was completed.
 On November 14, 2011, it was announced that This Means War would be released on January 17, 2012.
 Along with this news they also posted dates for the "This Means War Tour" with supporting acts The Ghost Inside, Sleeping with Sirens, Chunk!
 No, Captain Chunk!, and Dream On, Dreamer.
+The band headlined the This World Is Ours Tour with Escape The Fate and the Word Alive from April to May 2012.

 On November 20, 2011, Attack Attack! filmed a music video for the song "The Wretched."
-On December 13, 2011, the first single titled "The Motivation" was streamed on YouTube and was released to buy on December 20, 2011.
+On December 13, 2011, the first single titled "The Motivation" was streamed on YouTube and was released for digital download on December 20, 2011.
+On January 12, 2012, the band debuted the music video for the second single off the album, "The Wretched".
+On July 1, they premiered a music video for the third single, "The Revolution".